disposablefilm/disposablefilm.com/_posts/2016-02-20-Disposable-Film-Fest-2016.md

 <b>10:30 AM - 4:00 PM, SF FILM HOUSE IN SAN FRANCISCO</b>

 Learn the ins and outs of storytelling best practices in this 2 day workshop featuring the mega-inspiring Bianca Giaever, whose breathtaking work landed her gigs at This American Life, Radiolab, and the New York Times Op-Docs.

-Participants will also learn the tools of the trade including Adobe Clip, an app that opens the door for creatives to make video sketches in their devices.
-We’ll also be touching on the basics of Adobe Premiere.
-Every participant will be receiving free trials to the latest versions of these Adobe programs.
+Participants will also learn the tools of the trade including Adobe Premiere Clip, a free mobile app for Android & iOS that opens the door for creatives to make video sketches in their devices.
+We’ll also be touching on the basics of Adobe Premiere Pro CC.

 <a href="https://workshop.attendease.com/" target="_blank">https://workshop.attendease.com/</a>